hrithie/Stack-Based-Buffer-Overflow/README.md

 ```
 /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l [crash point + 40]
 ```
+Then,
-Copy the output and place it in the payload variable of `exploit.py`.
-Run the script and it should crash the application again.
+1. Copy the output and place it in the payload variable of `exploit.py`.
+2. Run the script and it should crash the application again.
-Change the distance to the same length of the pattern you created and run the command on Immunity Debugger:
+3. Change the distance to the same length of the pattern you created and run the command on Immunity Debugger:
 ```
 !mona findmsp -distance  [crash point + 40]
 ```